danieltobiastan/reimagined-octo-parakeet/README.md

 to activate virtual environment (Mac/Linux): _source venv\Scripts\activate_

-from the virtual environment, the following python packages must be installed using: _pip install 'packagename'_
+from the virtual environment, the following python packages (requirements.txt) must be installed using: _pip install 'packagename'_

 - _flask_
 - _flask-wtf_